eljefe303030/Melius/README.md

 ## Important mods you should know about

 1. [El Jefe Combat AI](https://www.nexusmods.com/starfield/mods/13194) and [Bedlam](https://www.nexusmods.com/starfield/mods/10717) to make combat more fun and interesting
 2. [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) Overhauls the gameplay in many ways.
-Read the mod page to undertstand what is changed and new controls.
+Read the mod page to understand what is changed and new controls.
 3. [StarUI suite of mods](https://next.nexusmods.com/profile/m8r98a4f2/mods?gameId=4187) to change the UI to make it easier and nicer to use.
 4. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 5. Multiple mods that remove the chance of coming across the same POIs all the time.